sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 This query returns all books authored by “John Grisham” with the genre “Thriller”.

 Filtering from the root object level, compared to the sub-object level results in different semantics.
 Root filters that apply to sub-objects (aka `author` section of the above query), only returns the root object type if both the root object and sub-object conditions are fulfilled.
-E.g., the code snippet only returns books, if the author filter condition is satisfied.
+For example, if the author filter condition is satisfied, the above code snippet only returns books.

-This applies to both single sub-objects and array sub-objects.
-I.e., if we apply a filter on a sub-object array, the output **only** returns the root object, if at least one sub-object matches the given filter instead of requiring **every** sub-object to match the query.

-The following query will only return authors, if they have **at least** one thriller genre based book.
+This applies to both single sub-objects and array sub-objects, i.e., if we apply a filter on a sub-object array, the output **only** returns the root object, if at least one sub-object matches the given filter instead of requiring **every** sub-object to match the query.
+For example, the following query will only return authors, if they have **at least** one thriller genre based book.

 ```javascript
 {